Breakfast Beat: This Might Be the Best Breakfast Menu in Town

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 There are hidden gems on this menu.
 One of them is, surprisingly, muesli that uses quinoa, faro, and oats for the base.
-Who who order such a seemingly bland dish with so many other options present?
+Who would order such a seemingly bland dish with so many other options present?
 A gambler, and one about to cash in.
-The bowl's flavors are rich and wheaty, with a robust cereal-milk-like flavor coming through just sweet enough.
+The bowl's flavors are rich and wheaty, with a robust cereal-milk-like flavor coming through just sweetly enough.
 The quality of the muesli shows the menu's range.

 The best way to attack this menu, given how many intriguing breakfast options there are, may be to order a few things and split them with your co-eaters.
 This is an uncommon approach to breakfast, one nicely suited to an uncommonly good breakfast restaurant.

-The Bottom Line: Otro Cafe has one of the most thoughtful, innovative, and satisfying breakfasts in town.
+The Bottom Line: Otro Cafe has one of the most thoughtful and satisfying breakfasts in town.

 Special Something: Kids under 10 eat for free.